Five senior pilots of Air India died in May due to Covid

 It is not clear by when Air India would be able to complete the first dose of vaccination of all its employees.
 The national carrier did not respond to the queries sent by the PTI on this matter on Thursday.

 IndiGo has given first dose to around 20,000 employees out of total 35,000 eligible employees that work for the carrier and its ground handling subsidiary Agile.
-(AGENCY)
+(PTI)

 Five senior pilots of Air India died in May due to Covid